Microsoft PlayReady

 According to the news reports, the basis for the permanent VOD service shutdown across CANAL+ STB devices was "the work at CANAL+ end aimed at the improvement of the security of content on its devices".

 It looks CANAL+ decided to implement the "fix" for insecure content at its end through a complete shut down of the insecure VOD service and change of STB devices.
-It is worth to note that it took place 1.5 year for CANAL+ to "figure out" / "deploy" the fix, which is still not complete as of Aug 13, 2024 and according to the content security check above.
+It is worth to note that it took place 1.5 year for CANAL+ to "figure out" / "deploy" the fix, which was still not complete as of Aug 17, 2024 and according to the content security check above.

 On Aug 12, 2024, license acquisition with the use of a compromised device certificate stopped working in the environment of CANAL+.
 A check conducted around 6:36 PM on that day indicated (by the means of a license server error message) that the compromised device certificate has been finally revoked.
 This was observed for both original and fake certificate chains (device identities).